Cornelius Grant: Discovery

 When he was 13, his family moved to Detroit.
 At 15, he was playing in clubs, bars, talent shows, and other functions.
 Within three years he was playing with Mary Wells, then Marvin Gaye before The Temptations employed him.

 Compositions

 Grant used a Gibson Birdland and a Fender Telecaster.
 He created the opening guitar riff on "I Know I'm Losing You".
 He wrote the hit song with Eddie Holland and Norman Whitfield.
 He also wrote "You're My Everything" with Roger Penzabene and Norman Whitfield.
 Penzabene, a close friend of Grant's, wrote "I Wish It Would Rain" and "I Could Never Love Another".

 Grant also wrote "Take Me in Your Arms and Love Me" and "Ain't No Sun (Since You Been Gone)" (performed by Gladys Knight & the Pips); "You Got to Earn It", and "I Gotta Find A Way (To Get You Back)" (performed by the Temptations); and "My Weakness Is You" and "I Want My Baby Back" (performed by Edwin Starr); Grant also co-wrote "I'm More Than Happy (I'm Satisfied)" for Stevie Wonder, and "Love and Affection" for Marvin Gaye.

+The vocal arrangements and orchestral arrangements on "Just The Way You Are" were done by Grant (performed by the Temptations).